Pearson BTEC Level 5 HND in International Travel & Tourism Management

 Where next - Further Studies

 The course offers you the opportunity to progress onto a Top Up Degree, equivalent to Year 3 at a University.
-We have affiliated links with University College Birmingham, University of Brighton and Bucks New University and many learners have also progressed on to London based universities.
-Typical programmes include BSc/BA International Tourism Management and BA Hospitality and Tourism Management.
+Typical programmes include BSc/BA International Tourism Management and BA Hospitality and Tourism Management to a range of universities such as University College Birmingham, University of Northampton, Brighton University, West London and many more.

 Where next - Job Opportunities